2

 • Educates and informs individuals of consents for treatment and authorizations for use and disclosures.

-• Participates regularly in interdisciplinary treatment team meetings.
+• Participates regularly in Interdisciplinary Treatment Team meetings.

-• Collaborate with the Treatment Team to develop and implement an individualized person-centered Treatment Plan that is appropriate for brief intervention.
+• Collaborates with the Treatment Team to develop and implement an individualized person-centered Treatment Plan that is appropriate for brief intervention.
 Complete the signed Treatment Plan and review with each individual and any other involved parties.

-• Gather collateral from the individual and involved parties to provide a thorough assessment of an individual's' needs are for treatment and discharge.
+• Gather collateral from the individual and involved parties to provide a thorough assessment of an Individuals' needs are for treatment and discharge.

 • Actively coordinate care and provide referrals for individuals to ensure services are coordinated with both facility staff and external providers.